Distortion is the most crucial effect in metal music, and it takes time to craft the perfect tone regardless of which subgenre you prefer.

 Table of Contents

-Rowin isn’t a massive brand like some of the other pedal makers out there, but the Holy War is definitely a popular distortion pedal right now.
+Rowin might not be as massive of a brand as some of the other pedal makers, but the Holy War is a popular distortion pedal right now.

 This acclaim is because it’s one of the simplest distortion pedals, doesn’t take up a lot of space, and is quite durable, especially for its size.